 Pro-Tip: Hyatt opens their award calendar about 13 months out.
 Hence, your chances of finding off-peak award space increase the farther out you look.

-Back to my Ventana award search – after painstakingly searching, I finally found bookable off-peak night awards at Alila Ventana Big Sur for January 2023.
-A lot of them!
+Back to my Ventana award search – after painstakingly searching, I finally found bookable off-peak night awards at Alila Ventana Big Sur for January 2023- a lot of them!

 Step 9: